dlshriver/dlshriver.github.io/index.md

 ## Research Interests

-I am interested in how we can test and verify machine learning systems.
+My interests are in ensuring correctness of machine learning systems.
+In particular, I am interested in how we can adapt software engineering methodologies for quality assurance, such as program testing and verification, to systems that use machine learning components.

 ## Publications